-Dijonée Talley currently serves as a Policy Analyst for the City of New Haven, Connecticut.
+Dijonée Talley currently serves as a Special Projects Director for the Department of Community Resilience at the City of New Haven, Connecticut.

 Prior to this role, she served as an Emerging Leader Fellowship with the Health Promotion Council to strengthen the role of youth voices in Pennsylvania’s gun violence prevention policy efforts.